 \subsection{Limitations}

-Since SPIRiT-Diffusion is a coil-by-coil reconstruction method, its graphic memory footprint is much larger than conventional diffusion-based reconstruction methods.
-The memory needed depends on the receiver coil number.
-In this study, the training data was compressed to 18 coils with an image size of 320$\times$320, which requires roughly 77GB of memory, while the VE-SDE based on CSM merging requires only 6GB of memory.
-Another issue is that SPIRiT-Diffusion generates coil images rather than a single image in each sampling step, aggravating the slow sampling procedure of diffusion models.
+Since SPIRiT-Diffusion is a coil-by-coil reconstruction method, its graphics memory footprint is much larger than that of conventional diffusion-based reconstruction methods.
+The memory needed depends on the number of receiver coils.
+In this study, the training data were compressed to 18 coils with an image size of 320 $\times$ 320, which required roughly 77GB of memory, while VE-SDE, based on CSM merging, required only 6GB of memory.
+Another issue is that SPIRiT-Diffusion generates coil images rather than a single image at each sampling step, aggravating the slow sampling procedure of diffusion models.
 Recent publications have reported that the optimal reverse variance has analytic forms and can achieve a 20 to 40 speed up compared to the full timesteps\cite{bao2022analytic, lu2022dpm}.
-This strategy is applicable to a variety of diffusion models, and we’ll investigate it to accelerate the sampling procedure of SPIRiT-Diffusion in our future work.
+This strategy is applicable to a variety of diffusion models, and we will investigate it to accelerate the sampling procedure of SPIRiT-Diffusion in our future work.